 Are you wondering how well your webinars resonate with the attendees?
-There is a simple way to figure it out – ask for feedback via polls, surveys, or open letters.
+A simple way to figure it out is to ask for feedback via polls, surveys, or open letters.

 Why Ask for Webinar Feedback

 The reasons are manifold.
 Check out some of them below:

 - Feedback helps identify what works and what doesn’t in your webinar.
 This allows you to make more informed choices the next time and improve as a result.

 - You can also get ideas for future events.
 For example, you may suggest various webinar topics, and your attendees can help you identify the best one.

 - Sharing their opinions makes participants feel like they matter (and they do).
 They can open up to you, providing a deeper personal connection.

 - Finally, you can use attendee testimonials to market your future webinars to potential viewers and diversify your landing page.

 Now that you know the whys, it’s time to think of the best ways to ask for feedback.

 When to Ask for Webinar Feedback